-Circadian rhythm sleep disorders are a type of sleep disorder that involve abnormalities in the timing of sleep.
+Circadian rhythm sleep disorders are a type of sleep disorder that involves abnormalities in the timing of sleep.

-A patient affected by a circadian rhythm sleep disorder is unable to sleep and wake up at the times according to their circadian rhythm, due to work, study or lifestyle commitments.
-In most cases, they are able to get enough sleep throughout the day if they are able to sleep according to the cues of their body clock, but their daily commitments are out of sync with their circadian rhythm, increasing the difficulty in falling asleep when they have time to sleep.
+A patient affected by a circadian rhythm sleep disorder is unable to sleep and wakes up at the times according to their circadian rhythm, due to work, study, or lifestyle commitments.
+In most cases, they are able to get enough sleep throughout the day if they are able to sleep according to the cues of their body clock; however, their daily commitments are out of sync with their circadian rhythm, which increases the difficulty in falling asleep when they have time to sleep.

 Delayed sleep phase disorder refers to when the body clock of an individual is two or more hours later than what is considered normal, resulting in delayed feelings of sleepiness and wakefulness with respect to the external environment.

-This typically means that they fall asleep after 1 a.m. in the night and would not naturally wake until the late morning or afternoon.
+This typically means that affected individuals fall asleep after 1 a.m. in the night and do not naturally wake until the late morning or afternoon.
 However, most people with this disorder have work or study commitments in the morning that shorten the duration of the sleep, which may lead to sleep deprivation and daytime sleepiness.

-Light therapy and melatonin treatment may be useful in helping to advance the sleep phase by up to two hours, but it may not be possible for all individuals to advance their sleep phase to the normal schedule.
+Light therapy and melatonin treatment may be useful in helping to advance the sleep phase by up to two hours; however, these options may not be possible for all individuals to advance their sleep phase to the normal schedule.

 Advanced sleep phase disorder refers to when the body clock of an individual is two or more hours earlier than what is considered normal, causing them to feel sleepy in the early evening and to awaken earlier in the morning or in the night.